Snickerdoodles

 Fun Facts

-• The classic crinkled surface happens when the dough expands and the cinnamon-sugar coating separates during baking, giving them that iconic look.
+• The classic crinkled surface happens as the dough expands and the cinnamon-sugar coating separates during baking.

 Where to Try